 Candidates must understand the detailed overview of the exam as mentioned in the RRB JE Notification.
 The table below shows all the important details:

-It is important to cover the main mechanical topics from the RRB JE Syllabus.
+The important mechanical topics include engineering mechanics, welding, metrology, machining. and more.
+It is important to all cover the main mechanical topics from the RRB JE Syllabus.
 Some of the important topics are outlined below:

 - Engineering Mechanics